 Many leaders mistakenly think that increasing employee satisfaction will increase employee engagement and motivation.
 Satisfaction is transactional and contractual.
 In return for their work, you promise to provide employees with the basics: compensations, tools, and resources, physical safety, dignity, and respect.
 Both the organization and the employee must continue to make constant deposits in the relationship “bank account.”

-Satisfied employees will put out as much effort as they are compensated for, and no more.
+Satisfied employees put out as much effort as they are compensated for, and no more.
 They deliver what is asked of them, as long as you deliver on your part of the deal.
 They show up and do their work, but that doesn’t necessarily mean they are going to say no to other offers.
 A satisfied employee does not equal workforce engagement.

 Changing Our Minds About Engagement